itsreallydrew/stats-preview-card-component-main/README.md

 ### What I learned

+The biggest thing I learned was how to set the opacity to create the overlay effect.
+This took me a lot longer than I believed it would to figure out.
+But I am glad I was able to discover.
+I set up the basic desktop layout relatively easily but this was my biggest hurdle.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: